- Game version

-- Two 250-output salvage systems, one manual and one logic-automated, in an interlaced chessboard layout (8 modules per output; 2000 modules per system)
+- Two 250-output salvage systems, one manual and one logic-automated (8 modules per output; 2000 modules per system)

 - 150K storage capacity

-- Four FTL chambers and a level-2 "Mining Bonus" logistics chamber (much higher ore and shard yield)
+- A level-2 "Mining Bonus" logistics chamber (gives a much higher ore and shard yield)

 - The download package contains both a 'sment' export file and a blueprint folder of the exact same ship; for singleplayer usage, it is best to simply copy the blueprint folder into your game directory's "Blueprints" folder, because this ship has eight inter-entity wireless connections, which tend to be less likely of unlinking when skipping the 'sment' file export-import process.